Alternate Modes: Tank, Satellite

 Height: 14cm Length: 38cm Width: 30cm

 A rather spread out affair - but then satellites tend to be spread out since their solar panels want to maximise exposure and aerodynamics aren't an issue.
-The tan is still his main colour, but there are now a total of eight chrome red solar panels (one at the back, four sides, three small in front), so red is suddenly very prominent.
-The red and tan offset each other well, so the colour scheme here looks really good, even if the colours don't quite fit the stereotypical colours of a satellite.
-The colours are again more unified than those of Shockblast, and in these colours there's a distinct evil death ray overtone here.
+The purple is still his main colour, but there are now a total of eight gold-painted solar panels (one at the back, four sides, three small in front), so gold is suddenly very prominent.
+The green cannon is somehow more appropriate here, as is the transparent yellow.

 I find that if laid flat on a table, this satellite looks a little static, but if you tilt the cannon down - either in your hand or by hanging him off the edge of the table (he's stable like this) makes for a very dynamic orbital craft.
-With that giant cannon in front, this really is an orbital weapon rather than a civilian satellite.
-Okay, there's only one cannon (and not quite six modes), but his shot would pack a punch.
+With that giant cannon in front, this is more of an orbital weapon that civilian satellite, it's appropriate for a Decepticon.

 The play value here is more or less the same as that of the tank mode in that it revolves around the cannon.
 The slider switch still works, although the midway point is now the default - I recommend _not_ putting batteries in if you want to use this mode.
 The wheels are obviously no longer functional, and while the turret's ratcheting is still possible it's not really appropriate.
-The end result is slightly less play value, granted, but it's more meaningful since Sixshot makes for a great death ray.
+The end result is slightly less play value, granted, but it's more meaningful since Shockblast works as a satellite.

-It almost seems as if the designers originally intended for Shockblast to transform into a satellite and were later told they had to give him another mode, because there's a lot more of him devoted to this mode (all those panels and the death ray style cannon) than to the tank mode.
-This mode is the real show, making it a shame Hasbro marketed Sixshot in the much weaker tank mode.
-Sure, the tank mode is decent this time around, but the death ray is more unusual and notable, aside from being a stronger mode.
+It almost seems as if the designers originally intended for Shockblast to transform into a satellite and were later told they had to give him another mode, because there's a lot more of him devoted to this mode (all those panels and the death-ray cannon) than to the tank mode.
+The marketing guys at Hasbro even call this a base mode - which it's clearly not.
+It's a shame then that he comes packaged in the tank mode, since this is both a more interesting mode and far less of a stretch of the imagination.

 TRANSFORMATION TO ROBOT MODE